Hose Reels

-Hose reels are cylindrical devices made to house hosing, keeping it kink-free and neat, when it is not in use, by winding the hose around it.
+Hose reels are cylindrical devices made to house a hose, keeping it kink-free and neat, when it is not in use, by winding the hose around it.
 A helpful comparison is to think of them as giant spools.
 Read More…

 Manufacturers produce hose reels in order to provide hose and cable users a way to store their load without causing it damage.
 They also produce hose reels with the intention of helping users get hoses off the ground when not in use, organized, unkinked and out of the way of others.